 In some rare cases, the side effects of IUI treatment can manifest in a severe form like difficulty in breathing, darkened urine, severe cramps, a sudden increase in weight.
 In such a scenario inform your doctor immediately.

-What Risks Can Occur After IUI Treatment?
+What Risks Can Occur After IUI and Fertility Treatments?

 1. Risk of Multiples